Experiential

 But what does this number mean?
 If your CPE aligns with your budget and the campaign objectives, it’s a sign of effective resource allocation.
 A high CPE, on the other hand, could indicate inefficiencies, such as low attendance or poor targeting.
 The key is to compare your CPE against benchmarks for similar campaigns or your expectations based on the type of interaction.

-To improve your CPE, you might have to work on your audience targeting or you need to increase your event visibility and streamline the operational costs of your campaign.
+To improve your CPE, you may need to work on your audience targeting or you need to increase your event visibility and streamline the operational costs of your campaign.
 For instance, using digital tools for ROI tracking in marketing to check engagement in real time might help you make adjustments on the fly and reduce unnecessary expenses.

 Analyzing Customer Acquisition Cost (CAC)